lostatc/retain-sync/docs/zielen.1.rst

 * A set of brackets '[]' matches any single character contained within the brackets.
 * To match any of the above meta-characters literally, wrap them in brackets.
+* File names starting with a dot '.' are not matched unless the pattern explicitly includes a dot.
+* Patterns ending with a slash only match directory paths.
 * Patterns starting with a slash match file paths relative to the root of the sync directory.
 * Patterns not starting with a slash match the ends of file paths anywhere in